obiora789/My_Personal_Blog/README.md

 ## Getting Started

-To get started with this Flask Blog, you will need to have Python 3.5 or above installed on your computer.
+To get started with my Blog, you will need to have Python 3.5 or above installed on your computer.
 You will also need to clone this repository to your local machine.

 ```
 git clone https://github.com/yourusername/flask-blog.git